indigo-dc/bdocker/doc/configuration.md

 ### Token store file

 **It MUSTS exist**.
-The system use a administration token that si **required for configure bdocker**, this token is called ``prolog`` and it is used to communicate the three components for administration tasks (configure, clean, and notify).
+The system use a administration token that si **required for configure bdocker**, this token is called ``admin`` and it is used to communicate the three components for administration tasks (configure, clean, and notify).
 So that, the token file **MUST CONTAIN THE FOLLOWING LINE**:
     ```
     admin: {token: <token_prolog>}